typelevel/typelevel.github.com/_posts/2015-07-27-nested-existentials.md

 ```

 It’s easy to use existential scoping to create functions that are
-impossible to call, and values that are impossible to use.
-This
+impossible to call and other values that are impossible to use besides
-latter is almost one of those:
+functions.
+This is almost one of those:

 ```scala
 def badlength: (PList[E] => Int) forSome {type E} = plengthE